sqflow/sqflow/README.md

 `python ./tutorial_load_dataset.py > out.txt`

-In this way, some of the log information will be written into the out file when loading the datasets.
+The log information will then be written into the out.txt file.

 <!--
 ### Hi there 👋